 How to store a solar cover in winter

-Apart from UV light (more of that in a moment) another thing that makes your solar cover degrade quicker is the chemicals in the pool.
-So if you just remove the cover and store it then it will have these chemicals, and dirt, still on it.
+Apart from UV light (more of that in a moment), another thing that makes your solar cover degrade quicker is the chemicals in the pool.
+So if you just remove the cover and store it, then it will still have these chemicals and dirt on it.
 These will continue to act upon the cover while it is stored.
-So before you store the cover you should wash it with soapy water.
+So before you store the cover, you should wash it with soapy water.

-Ideally you should do this in an area large enough to lay it out flat, such as a terrace or a driveway.
+Ideally, you should do this in an area large enough to lay it out flat, such as a terrace or a driveway.
 Lay it out and then hose it down.
-Afterward, using a bucket of soapy water wash it with a soft broom to remove as much as you can.
-Then hose it down again.
+Afterward, wash a bucket of soapy water with a soft broom to remove as much as possible.
+Then, hose it down again.
 You should do this on both sides and then leave it to dry completely before rolling it up.

-Once dry and rolled up you need to protect it from not only the winter weather but also from UV (Ultra-violet) light.
+Once dry and rolled up, you need to protect it from the winter weather and UV (Ultraviolet) light.
 Even the winter sun can produce enough UV to degrade the cover.
-If you have somewhere inside you can store it, such as a large garage, then that is ideal.
-If you cannot store it inside then you can buy a cover to protect it quite cheaply in a size to fit yours.
+That is ideal if you have somewhere inside you can store it, such as a large garage.
+If you cannot store it inside you can buy a cover to protect it quite cheaply in a size to fit yours.

 Can you use a solar cover on an above ground pool?